 But this is not your typical VPN, as it’s not really designed to bypass geographic restrictions, but instead to mask the user’s IP address from networks and third parties.
 For comparison, iCloud+ has a similar feature called Private Relay, which costs $.99 (price varies by country, though).

-Besides the VPN, Google One’s cheapest package now also offers dark web monitoring.
+Besides the VPN, Google One’s cheapest package now also offers dark web monitoring, a decent solution but not one that will replace anyone on our best identity theft protection solution.
 In the same announcement, the company said it will “scan the dark web for your personal info — like your name, address, email, phone number and Social Security Number (SSN).”

 In case Google finds anything about the users on the dark web, it will notify the user and offer “guidance on how you might protect that information.